rock-core/rock-and-syskit/source/workspace/add_packages.html.md

   branch: branch_name
   tag: tag_name # it is branch OR tag
   commit: commit_id # it is tag OR commit ID
+  with_submodules: false # true to checkout and update submodules
 ~~~

 Autoproj will maintain an 'autobuild' remote on the checked out repository: